Vietnamese diaspora: United States

 The majority live in metropolitan areas in the western half of the country, especially in California and Texas.
 There are particularly large communities in Orange County, California, San Jose, California, Houston, Texas and Seattle, Washington.
 Those who fled to escape the North Vietnamese takeover are generally antagonistic toward the communist government of Vietnam.

-In the United States, Vietnamese immigrants have achieved high levels of education.
 In 2015, 30% of Vietnamese Americans had attained a bachelor's degree or higher (compared to 19% for the general population).
 Specifically, 21% of Vietnamese Americans had attained a bachelor's degree (37% for U.S. born Vietnamese and 18% for foreign-born Vietnamese), and 8.9% had attained a postgraduate degree (14% for U.S. born Vietnamese and 7% for foreign-born Vietnamese), compared to 11% postgraduate degree attainment among the general American population.

 Cambodia

 Vietnamese constitute about 5% of the population of Cambodia.
-Vietnamese people are also the top tourist group in Cambodia, with 130,831, up 19% as of 2011.
+Vietnamese people are the top tourist group in Cambodia, with 130,831, up 19% as of 2011.